Inflectra/rapise-documentation/docs/Libraries/Android.md

+Summary: Global object.
+Use it to perform actions not related to a particular object.
+You do not need to

 # Android

 Global object.
 Use it to perform actions not related to a particular object.
 You do not need torecord or learn this object, it is always automatically available in any test.